-- Boil the ziti.
-One minute before it’s done add the asparagus.
-They will cook just a little bit so they are still crisp but tender.
+Boil the ziti in a large pot following the package directions.
+One minute before it’s done, add the asparagus.
+They will cook just a little bit so they are still crisp but tender, and, at this point, the pasta will be al dente.
 Drain the ziti and asparagus.

-- I like to cool the pasta to room temperature before tossing it with everything else.
-Just spread it out on a baking sheet and it will cool off in about five minutes or so.
+I like to cool the pasta to room temperature before tossing it with everything else.
+Just spread it out (with the asparagus) on a baking sheet, and it will cool off in about five minutes or so.

 I prefer this pasta salad at room temperature soon after it’s made.
 It will keep in the refrigerator for a few days, but it tends to dry out because the ziti will absorb the pesto.
 So, toss it with a little extra pesto or olive oil if it needs it.

-Summery, light and full of green goodness.
-No matter when you serve it, this pesto pasta salad is delicious.
+Summery, light, and full of green goodness.
+No matter when you serve it, this pesto pasta salad recipe is delicious.

 More Pasta Salad Recipes

-Want more summer pasta salad recipes?
+Want more summer salad recipes?
 Of course, you do!